Search this site

 "It is very rare to come across such traits in the rich," Ramharakh said.

 Riyasat Ali agreed.
-"Had you seen King Changli you would have chewed your nails in disbelief.
+"If you had seen King Changli you would have chewed your nails in disbelief.
 He used to roam around the market wearing coarse clothes and shoes.
-I have heard he was once mistaken for a coolie."
+I have heard he was once mistaken for a coolie.
+And, he was the person who spent ten lakh rupees and opened a college!"

 I was feeling uneasy.
 But, for some reason, I could find nothing amusing in this white lie at that time.
 It was as though each sentence drew me nearer to a make-believe world of riches.

 Ishwari's house was like a castle!
-The entrance was through an imposing gate that had a sentry walking to and fro; there were innumerable servants; there was an elephant tethered on the grounds.
+The entrance was through an imposing gate, which had a sentry walking to and fro; there were innumerable servants; there was an elephant tethered on the grounds.
 Ishwari introduced me to his parents and relatives in the same exaggerated manner in which he had introduced me to Riyasat Ali and Ramharakh.
 He told such tall tales that not just the servants but even family members started treating me with respect.
-Few gentlemen even started addressing me as "sir".
+A few gentlemen even started addressing me as "sir".

 When I found myself alone with him I asked Ishwari why he was spreading lies about me.
 "This is the best strategy to be adopted with these donkeys, else they will not speak properly with you."